dhruvasagar/soulmate_rails/README.markdown

   or can also be the name of another attribute with integer values.
 * `:aliases` : This is optional.
 Soulmate uses this as aliases for the term field and uses it for searching as well.
-This can be an array of values or a method name which returns an array of values.
+This can be an array of values or the name of a method which returns an array of values.
+* `:data` : This is optional.
+This can either be the name of a method which returns data or a hash or a string.
+Once you perform your search using `search_by` or `search_by_#{attribute}` it will set the value of :data corresponding to the object to soulmate_data attr_accessor and can be accessed by calling the soulmate_data accessor on the model object.

 ### Configuration :
 Within your rails application inside config/application.rb you can optionally